Are you looking for a list of adjectives, along with definitions that describe teachers?

-Helpful: A teacher who is always ready to give help to those in need, supportive.
+Helpful: A teacher who is always ready to give help to those in need, and supportive.

 Honest: Truthful, sincere.

-Hopeful: A teacher who displays positivity, optimism about the future.
+Hopeful: A teacher who displays positivity, and optimism about the future.

 Humble: A teacher who is modest and does not put too much emphasis on oneself, meek.